shixiao/cs426-spring2022-labs/lab4/lab4.md

     * Additionally, you will need to install the Go plugins, following these steps: https://grpc.io/docs/languages/go/quickstart/
  3. This lab will be using Go, as with others.
 You will primarily be running tests in the `kv/test/` directory with `go test` (or `go test -v -run=TestClient` like in lab 0 and lab 1).
 You will not need extra tools like `kubectl` or `docker`.

+## Use of Go libraries

+You will likely not need any additional external libraries other than the ones already in use (gRPC, logrus, testify, etc).
+If you wish to use one, please post on Ed.
+We will not accept libraries which make substantial parts of the assignment trivial (for example, no pre-made thread-safe caches).

+If using an approved library, add it to your `go.mod` as usual, which you will submit as part of the assignment.

 # Background
 ## KV: The Key-Value API